Jaguar TCS Racing | Formula E

 Mid-way through the 2018/19 season, however, Evans clinched an emotional maiden victory for the team in Rome after battling for the win with DS Techeetah's Andre Lotterer.
 Prior to the victory, Nelson Piquet Jr. parted ways with the team while British driver Alex Lynn was drafted in to take his place and partner Evans for the remainder of the season.

-Now entering its fourth season in Formula E, the British team calls on Mitch Evans and British driver James Calado as they get behind the wheel of their Gen2 Jaguar I-Type 4 cars.
-Going up against the most competitive line up in motorsport, Evans demonstrated Jaguar's strength in the early portion of the season, taking the Julius Baer Pole Position in Santiago and followed this with a commanding victory in Mexico City.
+Entering its fourth season in Formula E, the British team called on Mitch Evans and British driver James Calado to get behind the wheel of their Gen2 Jaguar I-Type 4 cars.
+Going up against the most competitive lineup in motorsport, Evans demonstrated Jaguar's strength in the early portion of the season, taking the Julius Baer Pole Position in Santiago and followed this with a commanding victory in Mexico City.
 A drop in form in the six-race season-finale in Berlin saw the British team drop to seventh in the teams' standings.

-Jaguar Racing headed into the Season 7 finale with both drivers in with a shout of the World Championship title.
-Bird won in Diriyah on debut for the famous British marque and produced a stunning zero to hero drive in New York City after a practice shunt.
+After a strong campaign, Jaguar Racing headed into the Season 7 finale with both drivers in with a shout of the World Championship title.
+Bird won in Diriyah on debut for the famous British marque and produced a stunning zero-to-hero drive in New York City after a practice shunt.
 A blank on home soil in London put Bird on the back foot and with what looked like a little too much to do in Berlin.
 A technical issue in Round 14 put paid to his title shot.

-Season 8 was undoubtedly Bird’s most disappointing to-date.
+Season 8 was undoubtedly Bird’s most disappointing to date.
 Just 13th in the standings and 51 points was a surprise.
-Even more of a shock was that the ultra-experienced Formula E head failed to win in a season for the very first time.
+Even more of a shock was that the ultra-experienced Formula E had failed to win in a season for the very first time.
 In fact, he wouldn’t take home any silverware at all.
-He’ll be hoping for a far stronger start to life in Gen3, and has all the tools at his disposal to nail it from the off.